-In July 2016, seven stations were sampled along a N-S transect in Storfjorden (Fig. 1a, Table 1) during the STeP (Storfjorden Polynya Multidisciplinary Study) cruise onboard the R/V L'Atalante (IFREMER).
-Stations MC1 to MC3 are positioned on the continental shelf at the head of the fjord, stations MC4 and MC5 are located in the deep central basins, station MC6 on the sill, and station MC7 in Storfjordrenna (Fig. 1a, Table 1).
-At each station, 10 to 40 cm long sediment cores were sampled using a multicorer (10 cm inner diameter) in order to get undisturbed sediment-water interfaces.
-Three replicate cores were sampled at each station (except for station MC3 where only two cores were collected): the first core for geochemical analysis (oxygen, pH and porosity profiles), the second one for 210Pb{xs} dating, grain size, phytopigment and organic matter analyses, and the third one for for analysis.
+- In July 2016, seven stations were sampled along a N-S transect in Storfjorden (Fig.1a, Table 1) during the STeP (Storfjorden 135 Polynya Multidisciplinary Study) cruise onboard the R/V L'Atalante (IFREMER).
+Stations MC1 to MC3 are positioned on the continental shelf at the head of the fjord, stations MC4 and MC5 are located in the deep central basins, station MC6 is located on the sill, and station MC7 is located in Storfjordrenna (Fig.1a, Table 1).
+At each station, 10 to 40 cm long sediment cores were sampled using a multicorer (10 cm Ø) in order to get undisturbed sediment-water interfaces.
+Three replicate cores were sampled at each station (except for station MC3 where only two cores were collected): the first core for geochemical - analysis (oxygen, pH and porosity profiles), the second one for 210Pb{xs} dating, grain size, phytopigment and organic matter 140 analyses, and the third one for foraminiferal analysis.